-Get even the smallest foodies something special this Christmas with these adorable taco booties.
+Get even the smallest foodies something special with these adorable taco booties.
 We absolutely love the clever design made to mimic the look of a real taco.
 Unlike most novelty gifts, these booties are well-made and one of a kind.
 They’re handcrafted in small batches and made from natural wool, which is dyed, spun and felted, before being cut and stitched.
 As they are handmade, each pair will be unique making them an even more thoughtful gift.

 Available from Uncommon Goods (£19.43)